 - Non-original content must be referenced throughout the essay.
 Numerical referencing is preferred, with hyperlinks where available.
 Only open source material can be referred to.

 - Each essay must have a bibliography at the end of the essay.

 - The individual submitting the essay (claiming it is theirs) must be the originator of the content and if plagiarism is found, the submission will be disregarded with the entrant disqualified from the competition.

 - Previously written essays (by the entrant) can be submitted, as long as they have not been entered into a competition, for publication in an academic journal or published anywhere else.

 - The submission must be submitted as a .doc file.

 - Entrees are welcome from serving and non-serving individuals.
 Additionally, entrees can be submitted from individuals outside the UK, but this may have a yet undetermined impact on the payment of prize money, such as deductions for foreign currency transactions and the need to verify identity.

 - The Wavell Room reserve the right to update the rules at any time and their judgement in regard of prizewinners will be final.

-We will accept entries until 05 April 2019.
+We will accept entries until 31 April 2019 (we have extended the deadline).
 We aim to announce our winner before the end of May 2019, however, the Wavell Room is staffed by a volunteer force so it is possible that this may be a bit later.
 Keep an eye on the website and on our social media for updates.
 If you would like to receive email updates, complete the form attached to this page.
 Judges: We are lucky to have a prestigious group who have agreed to pick the winning essay, they include: